BCS states and D-wave condensates in the 2D Hubbard model: Procedure

 \subsection{Initialization}

-We compute the average spin of the $i$-th one particle wavefunction \beq \overline{s}_i = \sum_x (\phi_i^2(x,\up) - \phi_i^2(x,\dn)) \ . \eeq Starting at the Fermi level $i=M$ and working downwards, we relabel the first $N/2$ states with $s_i > 0$ as $\{u_j(x,s), j=1,2,..,N/2\}$, and then the first $N/2$ states above the Fermi level, with $s_i>0$, as $\{u_j(x,s), j=N/2+1,..,N\}$.
+We compute the average spin of the $i$-th one particle wavefunction \beq \overline{s}_i = \sum_x (\phi_i^2(x,\up) - \phi_i^2(x,\dn)) \ . \eeq Starting at the Fermi level $i=M$ and working downwards, we relabel the first $N/2$ states with $\overline{s_i} > 0$ as $\{u_j(x,s), j=1,2,..,N/2, s=\up, \dn\}$, and then the first $N/2$ states above the Fermi level, with $\overline{s}_i>0$, as $\{u_j(x,s), j=N/2+1,..,N\}$.
 The index $j$ is in order of increasing one-particle (Hartree-Fock) energy.
-The same procedure is applied to identify $N$ states $d_i(x,s)$ in the neighborhood of the Fermi surface with $s_i<0$.
+The same procedure is applied to identify $N$ states $d_i(x,s)$ in the neighborhood of the Fermi surface with $\overline{s}_i<0$.
 The remaining states $\phi_i$ below the Fermi level are renumbered, if necessary, so that the $\{\phi_i, i=1,2,...M-N\}$ do not coincide with any of the $u,d$ wavefunctions.
-This initial $u_j,d_j$ pairing of states of opposite average spin and approximately the same energy is of course motivated by the original BCS ansatz.
+In other words, $\{u_j(x,s),d_j(x,s)\}$ wavefunctions are initially elements of the original Hartree-Fock set, in the neighborhood of the Fermi surface.
+This initial $u_j,d_j$ pairing of one particle wave functions of opposite average spin and approximately the same energy is of course motivated by the original BCS ansatz.